Madison College Accounting associate degree graduates are in high demand by employers in your community!

 After completing the Accounting program at Madison College, you will be able to:

-• Process financial transactions throughout the accounting cycle.
+• Process financial transactions throughout the accounting cycle

-• Perform cost accounting preparation, reporting, and analysis tasks.
+• Perform cost accounting tasks

-• Identify internal controls to reduce risk.
+• Apply internal controls to minimize risk

 “I can immediately apply what I've learned to my job.”